ian-holden/webflow-concrete/README.md

 * gulp

 To create a new theme folder structure:
-`gulp make-new-theme --theme="SomeThemeName" --description="Brief theme description"`
+`gulp make-new-theme --themename="SomeThemeName" --description="Brief theme description"`

 * TODO explain how to setup the concrete5 dependency better
 * TODO explain the config  better